-The Society complies with the relevant requirements of the UK Corporate Governance Code in relation to determining executive director remuneration policy.
-These include ensuring clarity and transparency of policy and arrangements and simplifying remuneration structures, which were considered as part of the Remuneration Policy update.
+The Society follows the PRA's Code on Remuneration Practices and Disclosure Requirements, and in addition, aligns the Policy with the PRA's best practice guidelines and the UK Corporate Governance Code where applicable.
+These include ensuring clarity and transparency of policy and arrangements.
 The Committee has also considered and mitigated any risks to ensure the Society doesn't incentivise the wrong type of behaviour.

-The Committee's work has involved ensuring predictability in the remuneration structure; considering proportionate awards that reward good performance and aligning policy and practice to the Society's mission, values and strategy.
+The Committee's work has involved ensuring predictability in the remuneration structure; considering proportionate variable pay awards that reward good performance and are not excessive and aligning policy and practice to the Society's purpose, values, and belief.
 The Committee considers that the Remuneration Policy has operated as intended in terms of the performance of the Society and the quantum of awards.